chora-io/docs/specs/geonode/05_events.md

 # Events

-The `ecosystem` module emits events upon the successful execution of messages.
+The `geonode` module emits events upon the successful execution of messages.

 ## Proto Definitions